Celebrate the Magic of Vienna: A 3-Day Holiday with Sights and Christmas Markets

 St. Stephen Cathedral

 Once you explore the Cathedral it’s time for Christmas Market food time!
 Right outside the church, you will be rewarded with the Stephansplatz Christmas Market which opens at 11 am.
-Take your time to explore the shops/stalls and try all the delicacies and drinks your belly desires!
+Take your time to explore the shops/stalls and try all the delicacies and drinks your tummy desires!

 If you plan this around sunset time, you can capture the sunset at the cathedral and then enjoy the lights and vibes of the market transitioning from day to night.